 Travel better!
-At ATPI/Business World Travel we’re a member of the prestigious US-based Virtuoso, an invited group of the world’s leading travel agents and where we achieve benefits over and above any other travel agent or booking site for our clients.
-For the same as any advertised rate including on the hotel site, Bookings.com or Expedia you’ll receive:
+At ATPI/Business World Travel we’re a member of the prestigious US-based Virtuoso, an invited group of the world’s leading travel agents and where we can achieve benefits over and above any other travel agent or booking site for our clients.
+For a similar level as any advertised rate included on the hotel site, Bookings.com or Expedia you’ll receive:

 - Upgrade on arrival, subject to availability